 - Selling products or services on or offline.

 - Getting people to come to your store or restaurant

 - Driving word-of-mouth recommendations

-- Getting on the first page of Google search
+- Getting on the top of Google search

 - Building a following on social media